Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Links to other merchants may also be

 Another UK-based company that targets the lower to mid-price segment of the market while still offering a good quality product.

 Another sporting brand with a long history.
 It has been passed around by various companies over the last few years.
 Currently in the hands of Sports Direct owner Mike Ashley.
 Featured on a wide range of products in his stores including a range of golf clubs, clothing and accessories.
 Unfortunately far too many iconic brands are being used merely as a logo on stuff mass-produced at low cost.

 Made some interesting putters in their time including the C-groove models.
 Unfortunately no longer trading.
 Most memorable for me as it was a Yes! putter that I decided to buy halfway through a round of golf!

-Probably the best part of the Adidas golf lineup are their shoes.
+Probably the best part of the Adidas golf lineup is their shoes.
 In particular, the fact that they release so many new models so often that it is possible to pick up discontinued models relatively cheaply!

 Best known for their waterproofs although they do produce other clothing items.
 They do tend to be a bit pricey.